 ESPG AG Kicks Off StaRUG Restructuring to Avert Imminent Insolvency

-Facing imminent insolvency, ESPG AG has embarked on a restructuring journey under Germany's StaRUG.
-The plan, involving bondholder concessions and fresh liquidity, aims for court approval by October 2024.
+Facing looming insolvency, ESPG AG embarks on a StaRUG restructuring project.
+Despite a revenue boost to EUR 7.9 million in H1-2024, increased financing costs led to a EUR -4.1 million EBT.

-- ESPG AG has initiated a restructuring project under the German StaRUG due to impending insolvency.
+- ESPG AG launches a restructuring project according to StaRUG due to impending insolvency.

+- Net operating profit reached EUR 3.5 million, but EBT was negatively impacted by increased financing costs, resulting in EUR -4.1 million.

-- The Management and Supervisory Boards have resolved to file a restructuring plan with the local court.
+- Management Board and Supervisory Board resolved to file a restructuring plan under StaRUG, with investors committing around EUR 9.5 million in fresh liquidity if successful.

-- The restructuring plan includes a waiver of all claims by bondholders of the 2018/2026 bond in exchange for appropriate compensation.
+- The restructuring plan aims to stabilize the company's financial situation by the end of October 2024, including a waiver of creditor claims for appropriate compensation.

+- Frank Günther appointed as General Representative and Chief Restructuring Officer to support and implement the StaRUG process.

 0,00 %